 Now available to download: newly available free of charge

 This new guide offers a step-by-step approach to help organisations and individuals using the Community Development National Occupational Standards 2009 (CDNOS), through a range of functions and activities.

 The guide has been designed for you to access it at any point and start using the CDNOS straight away.
 It contains 12 main sections, each focusing on a different use for the CDNOS, but the list is not exhaustive, there are many other uses.

 Each section explains how to use the CDNOS for a specific purpose following a common format.
 Using CDNOS to inform community development practice takes a methodical approach which eventually leads to embedding the process and the CDNOS themselves in day to day practice.
+The modules are explained through examples of implementing the CDNOS process in a commercial setting.
 This process starts with the overall ‘big picture’: the Definition of Community Development and its key purpose, the Key Values, Key Areas and the Standards, and then drills down into the detail within each Key Area in terms of knowledge, understanding and skills required.

 Tasting the Tasters

 Now available to download: These very popular informal taster session packs are now availabile to download free of charge.

 FCDL has published a series of taster sessions as part of its commitment to provide quality training resources.
 These were written several years ago but are standing well the test of time and we are still receiving very positive feedback about them.
 The 3 hour taster sessions are aimed at all trainers but particularly new ones who want to increase their confidence.

 This very successful project was delivered in 2011 - 2012 by FCDL in partnership with four of our members, from three regions.